neondatabase/website/content/docs/postgres/query-performance.md

 enableTableOfContents: true
 ---

 Many factors can impact query performance in Postgres, ranging from insufficient indexing or database maintenance to poorly optimized queries or inadequate system resources.
-With such a wide range of factors, where do you start?
+With such a wide range of factors, it can be difficult to know where to start.
 This topic outlines several strategies for optimizing query performance in Postgres.

 - [Gather statistics](#gather-statistics)
 - [Use indexes](#use-indexes)